-If a world class spa, beautiful pool overlooking Napa Valley, afternoon wine tastings, gourment farm-to-table cuisine and the peace-of-mind knowing that the resort is a leader in sustainability practices is the kind of resort you would like to stay at—then give the Carneros Resort a try.
-It checks all of these boxes and more—especially for millenials and younger generations who genuinely care about those things.
+If a world class spa, beautiful pool overlooking Napa Valley, afternoon wine tastings, gourmet farm-to-table cuisine and the peace-of-mind knowing that the resort is a leader in sustainability practices is the kind of resort you would like to stay at—then give the Carneros Resort a try.
+It checks all of these boxes and more—especially for millennials and younger generations who genuinely care about those things.

 Situated in the heart of wine country, sandwiched between Napa and Sonoma, the Carneros Resort (formerly “Carneros Inn”) is a quiet haven (and heaven) amidst the well-trodden wine country tourist trail.

 At first glance, this secret treasure might appear to be one of many throwback, charming farm properties, with barns, silos and rancher’s cottages lining the landscape, but a closer look reveals one of Napa Valley’s most luxurious yet unique resorts.
 The place was designed to give you the sense that you are in a small village: Amidst the pastoral, authentic wine country feel, you won’t simply find your typical resort staples but also a gourmet market, espresso bar, bocce ball courts, an outdoor lounge and even their very own post office centered around a “town square.”
 Sitting on a plush 27 acres of vineyards and apple orchards, the resort has managed to strike a balance between fitting into the local agrarian scenery and providing a refined luxury experience.

 There is no doubt Carneros Resort offers plenty of family-oriented activity, but the resort earns its major kudos as a lovers’ respite.
 Travel + Leisure calls it one of the “World’s 25 Most Romantic Getaways” and bridal media has overwhelmingly deemed Carneros Inn “a beautiful setting for any bride’s dream wedding.”